C0mposer/Spyro-1-Practice-Rom/wiki/07-misc-settings.md

 | Increase supercharge speed | R1 |
 | Decrease supercharge speed | L1 |

-*Super Mode only activates when enabled in the menu.*
+*This feature may be removed as it is not relavent to any practice scenarios.
+It's just fun :)*

 ---

 ## Memory Watch

-*(PS2 Deckard / Emulator only)*
+*(PS2 75k-90k / Emulator only)*

 Watch up to **10 arbitrary RAM addresses** simultaneously, displayed on screen in real time.
-Useful for debugging, route research, or verifying game state.

 ### Configuration

-- **Address** — 8-digit hex address to watch
+- **Address** — 8-digit hex memory address to watch
 - **Data type** — U8, U16, U32, S8, S16, S32, or Fixed 12.20 (fixed-point)
 - **Display format** — Hex or Decimal
 - **Label** — Custom name up to 10 characters